FelipeMDuarte/OnMyWay/README.md

 ## Features

-Personalized list of trusted contacts linking their e-mail and cellphone number.
+-Personalized list of trusted contacts linking their e-mail and cellphone number.
-Google Maps Integration ( Set your destination, your estimated time and press ‘Start’ to begin your trip!).
+-Google Maps Integration ( Set your destination, your estimated time and press ‘Start’ to begin your trip!).
-History of your location during your trip continuously maintained in case you don’t arrive at your destination on time.
+-History of your location during your trip continuously maintained in case you don’t arrive at your destination on time.
-Automatic SMS and E-Mail sending to your trusted contacts warning them that you didn’t arrive at your destination on time (containing a link to a website with a map showing the path that you took and your last recorded location).
+-Automatic SMS and E-Mail sending to your trusted contacts warning them that you didn’t arrive at your destination on time (containing a link to a website with a map showing the path that you took and your last recorded location).

 ###Extra Features

-Facebook integration.
+-Facebook integration.
-Your contacts beeing able to track you in real time if you allow them.
+-Your contacts beeing able to track you in real time if you allow them.

 ## Usage